Contact Form

 Whether you’re

-at a shopping mall in Kira or on a taxi to Entebbe, someone is on TikTok, a radio
+at a shopping mall in Ntinda or in a taxi to Entebbe, someone is on TikTok, a radio

 is blasting, or a TV is showing football.
 We are so "soaked" in media